Bench vs. a Traditional Bookkeeper: Which Is Right for You?

 If you like the convenience of the cloud but you want the professional support of real humans, Bench is a good choice.

 There are a few types of businesses that aren’t a good fit for Bench, though.
-If your business depends on accrual basis accounting, doesn’t use online banking or payments, or earns over $2-3 million annually in revenue, you might be better off hiring a local bookkeeper.
+If your business depends on accrual basis accounting, doesn’t use online banking or payments, or averaged $25 million per year in revenue over the past three years, you might be better off hiring a local bookkeeper.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.